chrisjaure/metamd/README.md

 Usage
 -----

+`metamd(<markdown>, [opts])` - returns an object with meta data and the markdown rendered in the `body` key. `opts` can be an object.
+Right now the only option is `render` which defaults to `true`.

-`metamd.parse(<markdown>)` - returns an object with meta data parsed out of the markdown.
-There will be a `body` key that contains the markdown.
+`metamd.parse(<markdown>)` - returns an object with meta data and the markdown body.
+The `body` key contains the markdown.

 `metamd.render(<markdown>)` - returns html rendered using marked.

+Meta data keys should be alphanumneric plus underscores.
+Nothing else will be parsed.

 Test
 ----